Skip to content

 Ginger Tamarind Margarita

 There’s nothing like a tangy and mildly spicy margarita to kick off the summer!
-I love the combination of ginger and tamarind with lime — the ginger adds a tinge of spice, the tamarind is always nice and tangy, the lime adds tartness, and everything just works perfectly together.
+I love the combination of ginger and tamarind with lime in this ginger tamarind margarita — the ginger adds a tinge of spice, the tamarind is always nice and tangy, the lime adds tartness, and everything just works perfectly together.

 What is Tamarind?